juanbkm/donor2019/content/partners/bilateral/denmark.md

 ---

 #### Active Trust Funds

 * Danish Cooperation Fund for Renewable Energy and Energy Efficiency in Rural Areas I and II
 * Gender and Development Cooperation Fund
 * Governance Cooperation Fund

 #### Development Assistance Agencies

 * Ministry of Foreign Affairs
 * Danish International Development Agency under the Ministry of Foreign Affairs

-<a href="https://www.adb.org/publications/denmark-fact-sheet" target="_blank">Denmark</a>’s priority interests include security and development; migration and development; inclusive, sustainable growth and development; and freedom and development.
+[Denmark](https://www.adb.org/publications/denmark-fact-sheet)’s priority interests include security and development; migration and development; inclusive, sustainable growth and development; and freedom and development.

 Denmark’s priority countries are Afghanistan, Bangladesh, and Myanmar.
 In the past, country policy papers also existed for the following Asian countries: Indonesia, Nepal, Pakistan, Viet Nam.